Getting started

 specifically tailored to work with Itemset

-, this time designed to capture how "reliable" a rule is.
+, this time designed to capture how interesting a rule is.

 See also antecedent